plotly/plotly.py/doc/python/interactive-html-export.md

 <!-- #region -->
 ### Saving to an HTML file

-Any figure can be saved an HTML file using the `write_html` method.
+Any figure can be saved as an HTML file using the `write_html` method.
 These HTML files can be opened in any web browser to access the fully interactive figure.

 ```python
 import plotly.express as px